| July 28, 2019 | Lifestyle

 How To Enjoy Cannabis and Coffee

 The point is, if you’re willing to take the time to find the right dosage and consumption style and combine them, you can reap the benefits of prolonged energy, creativity, and productive focus throughout your day.
-Futhermore, if you take it one step further and brew a cbd-infused coffee, you’ll reap the synergistic effects of plant-based wellness all day long.
+Furthermore, if you take it one step further and brew a CBD-infused coffee (like this one from CBD Infusionz) you’ll reap the synergistic effects of plant-based wellness all day long.

 The Science behind Coffee and Weed